mariadb-operator/mariadb-operator/README.md

 ## Roadmap

 Take a look at our [roadmap](./ROADMAP.md) and feel free to open an issue to suggest new features.

+## Adopters

+Please create a PR and add your company or project to our [ADOPTERS.md file](./ADOPTERS.md) if you are using our project!

 ## Contributing